 What is double glazing?

-Which windows and door should be double glazed?
+Which windows and doors should be double glazed?
 The answer is all of them.
-Double glazing allows the low winter sun to stream through and warm your home and once the suns radiant heat has passed through the double glaze unit and is off the glass, the room retains the ambient heat, preventing heat loss back through the glass.
+Double glazing allows the low winter sun to stream through and warm your home and once the sun’s radiant heat has passed through the double glazed unit, the room retains the ambient heat, preventing heat loss back through the glass.

-What is the optimum air gap between the 2 panes of glass?
-For maximum performance the space between the 2 panes should be about 9 mm however increasing the air gap to over 15mm will not provide any extra significant thermal benefits.
+What is the optimum air gap between the two panes of glass?
+For maximum performance the space between the two panes should be about 9 mm however increasing the air gap to over 15 mm will not provide any extra significant thermal benefits.

 What about sun on double glazing?

-Double glazing does not impede solar heat gain therefore it will still allow winter sun penetration.
+Double glazing does not impede solar heat gain therefore it will still allow winter sun through.
 Unprotected double glazed windows will still require appropriate summer shading.

 Are double glazed windows very expensive?

 Double glazing is more expensive than single glazed windows.
 However, the initial cost should be offset against savings made by reduced energy required to heat and cool your home and the subsequent carbon emissions.
 Also, double glazing can negate the need for expensive heavy duty curtains.
 Double glazing will add capital value to your home.
 It’s good all round – all round the home and all round the year!

 To get a free quote, shop our double glazed windows now.

 Click here for 2009 WERS Certified Products Directory – AFRC